-The eviction battle started in September when the remaining three families vowed to fight the project, arguing that it's impossible to find replacement affordable housing in the neighborhood.
+The eviction battle started in September 2016, when the remaining three families living on the site vowed to fight the project, arguing that it's impossible to find replacement affordable housing in the neighborhood.